 Kenya.
-Figure 1 depicts the primary school completion rates by year of birth, as computed from the IPUMS integrated samples for the 1979, 1989, 1999 and 2009 censuses of Kenya.
-The curves reveal astonishing coherence, with product moment correlation coefficients of .97-.99 for comparisons of 1999/2009, 1989/1999 and 1979/1989.
-Regression coefficients (aside from 1979:1989) of 0.99 and 1.02 are amazingly close to 1.0, which would indicate perfect coherence.
+Figure 1 portrays the primary school completion rates by year of birth, as computed from the IPUMS integrated samples for the 1979, 1989, 1999 and 2009 censuses of Kenya.
+The curves reveal astonishing coherence, with product moment correlation coefficients of .97-.99 for comparisons of 1999/2009, 1989/99 and 1979/89.
+Regression coefficients attain near perfect coherence of 1.0 (.99 and 1.02, for the most recent and 1.12 for 1979/89).
 Perhaps there should be little surprise that the results are so nearly identical because all sets of data were produced by a single statistical agency.
 Nevertheless, the underlying data in each case were collected by 50-100 thousand field workers conducting face-to-face interviews at four different points in time, separated by intervals of ten years each.
 The data were processed and coded using increasingly sophisticated technologies that nonetheless offer many opportunities for error.
-Furthermore, the figures are computed from samples using integrated variables constructed by the IPUMS team with no knowledge that the microdata might be examined this way.
-Nonetheless the statistical coherence of the results in Figure 1 is striking.
+Furthermore, the figures are computed from samples using integrated variables constructed by the IPUMS team with no knowledge that the microdata would be examined this way.
+Nonetheless the statistical coherence of the results in Figure 2 is striking.
 Researchers should take comfort in the outstanding coherence between successive census samples of Kenya.